Jim Park (footballer, born 1910): Football

 Recruited from Bass Valley Football Club, in Gippsland, he received his clearance to play with Carlton on 27 April 1932, and having played well for the Second XVIII on the preceding Saturday, he made his senior debut for Carlton at centre half-back, against Hawthorn, on 21 May 1932 (round four).

-Park played in the back pocket and was a premiership player with Carlton in 1938, restricting prolific Collingwood forward Ron Todd to three goals (two of which came from free kicks).
+Park played in the back pocket and was a premiership player with Carlton in 1938.
+Noted for his performance in that grand final, he played 3½ quarters on prolific Collingwood full-forward Ron Todd, restricting Todd to only one further goal, after two he had kicked on starting full-back Frank Gill early in the match.
 In the same season, he was chosen to represent Victoria for the first time in his career.

-On Saturday, 28 May 1938, at Princes Park, in a match against Melbourne, which, although having more scoring shots, Carlton lost 14.18 (102) to 16.11 (107) — it was Carlton's first loss for the season — Park took one of the greatest marks of all time.
+On Saturday, 28 May 1938, at Princes Park, in a match against Melbourne, which, although having more scoring shots, Carlton lost 14.18 (102) to 16.11 (107) – it was Carlton's first loss for the season – Park took one of the greatest marks of all time.
 Playing in the back pocket, in front of the Melbourne goal (having had only four yards of running space), he soared over the Melbourne forward Eric Glass, completing the mark.
 In the moment before the picture, Glass stands erect, Park's left heel is at the level of Glass's left shoulder, his left knee is well above Glass's right shoulder, his right leg extended for balance, and the ball is a short distance away.